pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-integrated-composer-convert-custom.md

 ---
 title: Convert a Custom Upstream to Integrated Composer
-subtitle: Convert a Custom Upstream to Integrated Composer
+subtitle: Learn how to use Integrated Composer with some special considerations for Custom Upstreams
 description: Convert a non-Composer-managed Drupal 8-based Custom Upstream to Integrated Composer, ready to upgrade to Drupal 9.
 categories: [develop]
 cms: drupal